Supporting Civil Society

-The CEELI Institute is organizing workshops for lawyers and civil society representatives from Ukraine and other Eurasian countries, focusing on mechanisms for enhancing government accountability to civil society, and strengthening the public’s capacity to demand transparent government.
-Funded by the U.S. Department of State’s Bureau for Democracy, Human Rights and Labor (DRL), the program is designed to support civic-minded organizations in their efforts to access and obtain public information, to undertake public oversight activities, and to use such information to conduct advocacy campaigns, investigative efforts and legal actions aimed at increasing government accountability.
-The program puts particular emphasis on developing capacity to successfully request and obtain public source records from government sources, and to use that information in creative public information and anti-corruption campaigns designed to present public information in clear and accessible formats.
+The CEELI Institute conducts a wide range of workshops for lawyers and civil society representatives, focusing on mechanisms for enhancing government accountability to civil society, strengthening the public’s capacity to demand transparent government, and supporting effortsof lawyers engaged in representing and defending NGOs and journalists.
+The Institute’s efforts are designed to support civic-minded organizations in their efforts to access and obtain public information, toundertake public oversight activities, and to use such information to conduct advocacy campaigns, investigative efforts and legal actions aimed at increasing government accountability.

 Strengthening Civil Society Advocacy in Central and Eastern Europe